Accelerating Iterative SpMV for Discrete Logarithm Problem Using GPUs: Sparse Matrix Storage Formats

 \subsection{Sliced Coordinate (SLCOO)}

-The SLCOO format was inspired from the CADO-NFS~\cite{CADO} software for CPUs.
-It was introduced for GPUs by Schmidt et al. for integer factorization, in the particular case of matrices over GF(2) \cite{SHMI11}.
+The SLCOO format was introduced on GPUs by Schmidt et al. for integer factorization, in the particular case of matrices over GF(2) \cite{SHMI11} and was inspired by the CADO-NFS~\cite{CADO} software for CPUs.
 The aim of this format is to increase the cache hit rate that limits the CSR and COO performance.
 Like COO, the SLCOO representation stores the row indices, column indices and values.
-However, it divides the matrix into horizontal slices, where the non-zero coefficients of a slice are sorted according to their column index in order to reduce the irregular accesses on source vector \texttt{src}, if they had been sorted by their row indices.
+However, it divides the matrix into horizontal slices, where the non-zero coefficients of a slice are sorted according to their column index in order to reduce the irregular accesses on source vector $u$, if they had been sorted by their row indices.
 A fourth array \texttt{ptrSlice} indicates the beginning and end of each slice.
+We denote this format SLCOO-$\sigma$, where the parameter $\sigma$ is the number of rows in a slice.